kritsel/tado-openapispec-v2/README.md

 There are no guarantees that this API definition is a complete and correct representation of the actual API as exposed via https://my.tado.com/api/v2.

-As the owner of the repo I also do not have any ties to the tado&ordm; company.
+As the owner of the repo I do not have any ties to the tado&ordm; company.
-I simply like to create a space where knowledge about the tado API can be centralized in a standardized form, so it becomes easier for software developers interested in home automation to use the API.
+I simply like to create a space where knowledge about the tado API can be centralized and shared in a standardized form, so it becomes easier for software developers interested in home automation to use the API.